argilla-io/argilla/argilla/docs/how_to_guides/migrate_from_legacy_datasets.md

 To follow this guide, you will need to have the following prerequisites:

 - An argilla 1.* server instance running with legacy datasets.
-- An argilla 2.* server instance running.
+- An argilla >=1.29 server instance running.
 If you don't have one, you can create one by following the [Argilla installation guide](../../getting_started/installation.md).
 - The `argilla` sdk package installed in your environment.

+If your current legacy datasets are on a server with Argilla release after 1.29, you could chose to recreate your legacy datasets as new datasets on the same server.
+You could then upgrade the server to Argilla 2.0 and carry on working their.
+Your legacy datasets will not be visible on the new server, but they will remain in storage layers if you need to access them.

 ## Steps